Arnold-P-Murphy/Arnold-P-Murphy/README.md

 - 📫 How to reach me: ...
 You may contact me at arnold.murphy.student@gmail.com
 - 😄 Pronouns: ...
 He
 - ⚡ Fun fact: ...
 I have learned a lot about information and technology and am a certified expert, but I have not practiced coding in a long time.
 So this is how I am catching up, and learning.

+This is VSCode commit 1 to show that I am learning how to use Github and VSCode.

 <!--
 **Arnold-P-Murphy/Arnold-P-Murphy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.